Averau Mountain Hut

 End of World War I

-In 1974 with the development of the Giau Pass area, the Finazzer family began rebuilding the hut.
+In 1974 with the development of the Giau Pass area, the Finazzer family began work on rebuilding the hut.

 Later, Sandro and Paola carried out other renovations in 1985 and 1988.
-2010 is a crucial year: the Hut is dismantled and rebuilt to become the wonder we know today.
+But 2010 is the crucial year when the Hut is definitively dismantled and rebuilt to become the splendor we know today.

 AVERAU MOUNTAIN HUT